Iron486/Clean_messy_room_classification/README.md

  'amsgrad': False}
 </p>

-Then, I tried to build a **Convolutional Neural Network** and I obtained better results:
+Afterwards, I tried to build a **Convolutional Neural Network** and I obtained better results:

 **<p align="center"> CNN - training </p>**

 <p align="center"> <img src="https://user-images.githubusercontent.com/62444785/162538984-6aeacc8a-5b42-4e15-b2cd-2dcd48d0a193.png" width="570" height="320"/>  </p>

-Similarly to the ANN, I preprocessed the data in such a way that it were possible to fit the first convolutional layer and I scaled the pixel values.
+Similarly to the ANN, I preprocessed the data in such a way that it was possible to fit the first convolutional layer, and then I scaled the pixel values.

-This time, I didn't perform PCA, but I put some max pooling layers interposed between 2 convolutional layers and before the flatten layer,so that the dimension of the image can also be reduced.
+This time, I didn't perform PCA but I put some max pooling layers interposed between 2 convolutional layers and before the flatten layer,so that the dimension of the image can also be reduced.

 I used 120x120 pixel images and not 80x80 like in the ANN.